albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** Amend the `CODE_OF_CONDUCT.md` to formally include adherence to core architectural principles as an expected standard of behavior.
 This includes a strict prohibition on committing compiled, architecture-specific binaries to the repository.

+-   **ID:** `GOVERNANCE-FEAT-003`
+    -   **Title:** Introduce DAL and update license to Hippocratic 3.0.
+    -   **Status:** `Resolved`
+    -   **Description:** Introduced a formal Design Assurance Level (DAL) system based on DO-178C to improve architectural safety and rigor.
+Changed the project license from MIT to the Hippocratic License 3.0 to align with "do no harm" principles.
+Also updated the model's public-facing name to "Snowball Enaga" and refined contribution guidelines.

 ---

 ## **ZEPHYMESH NETWORK (MESH)**